Computer Science (College of LSA)

 Declaring in CS-LSA

 Declaration requirements are listed in the CS-LSA program guide.
-If you meet ALL of these requirements, please sign up for a virtual group declaration orientation here.
+If you meet ALL of these requirements and are ready to declare, please fill out our declaration request form.
+A staff member will check your eligibility and let you know the outcome.
+For more detailed questions about the major, students can schedule an advising appointment or come to virtual drop-in advising.
 In addition, please watch this video prior to declaring.

 Due to capacity constraints, students who are admitted to the University of Michigan in Fall 2023 or later must first be selected for the CS major before they can declare the major.